chlodA/reactjsProject/README.md

  - Clone this repo to your desktop

- - The project uses node and npm.
-Having them installed, type into the terminal: npm i to install the dependencies
+ - The project uses `node` and `npm`.
+Having them installed, type into the terminal: `npm i` to install the dependencies

 - Once the dependencies are installed you can run `npm run-script build` and next `serve -s build` to start the application (or npm start - app starts automatically http://localhost:3000/).